17 Will you be mine?

 “Wow!
 You didn’t tell me your family were millionaires,” Shaun exclaimed.

-“Don’t underestimate what it cost them in time and effort,” Magda replied.
+“Don’t underestimate what it cost them in time and effort,” you explained.
 “It was their dream.
-They spent summers working here, while others took holidays.
-Nobody knows it’s finished,” she warned, “otherwise, we’d have to give up our flat.”
+They spent summers building, while others took holidays.
+Nobody knows it’s finished,” you cautioned, putting you finger across your mouth, “otherwise, we’d have to give up our flat.”

-Magda took him upstairs and showed him around.
+You took Shaun upstairs and showed him around.
 The room which impressed him most was the one with the double doors which opened onto a small balcony.
 A wintry sun appeared from behind the clouds as they stood there and lit the room up as if to welcome them.

-“Which bedroom should we pick?” she asked him waiting for the surprise on his face.
+“Which bedroom should we pick?” you asked him waiting for the surprise on his face.

 “Pick,” he hesitated not hiding his surprise.